nunomaduro/nunomaduro.com/content/sponsorships.md

 <a href="https://github.com/sponsors/nunomaduro">GitHub Sponsors</a> · <a href="https://youtube.com/nunomaduro/join">YouTube Membership</a> · <a href="https://twitch.tv/subs/enunomaduro">Twitch Subscription</a> · <a href="https://paypal.com/paypalme/enunomaduro">PayPal</a>
 </center>

-**Important:** There are currently two available sponsorship options:
+**For Business**, there are currently two available sponsorship options:

 **Option A – Platinum Sponsorship** ($999/month via GitHub Sponsors): Includes your logo in videos and livestreams, a link in YouTube descriptions, an optional logo on pestphp.com, and supports open-source tools.
 Note: This option does not include any videos or promotion across social platforms.